-We consider four possible analogues presented in Figure 10 and compare them with 5p-RIDME.
-These sequences have

-- a common mixing block and differ in the preparation and the detection blocks.
-In 5p-RIDME, the fixed delay d_2 limits the available evolution time.
-In the 3p-RIDME experiment, the traces may be recorded with an arbitrary length, i.e. there is no 500 - upper limit on the value of delay t imposed by the pulse sequence.
+We consider four possible analogues presented in Figure 9 and compare them with 5p-RIDME.
+These sequences have a common mixing block and differ in the preparation and the detection blocks.
+In 5p-RIDME, the fixed delay d2 limits the available evolution time.
+In the 3p-RIDME experiment, (Ref.
+Kulik et al. (2001), the first sequence in Figure 9) the traces may be recorded with an arbitrary length, i.e. there is no upper limit on the value of delay t imposed by the pulse sequence.
 The 3p-RIDME experiment, however, also has disadvantages.
 First, the three-pulse sequence does not provide an option for 2H-ESEEM averaging.
-Nevertheless, we observed experimentally on various systems that the nuclear modulation cancels out after the division by the reference trace.
-We suggest using the 4p-RIDME sequence (second sequence in Figure 10), in which the ESEEM averaging is achieved by variation of the first inter-pulse delay, similar to the standard 5p-RIDME.(Keller et al. (2016), see SI S6 for details) Another important issue is 505 the spectrometer dead time that prevents data acquisition at short delays t (t < 200 ns at Q-band spectrometers).
+Nevertheless, we observed experimentally on various systems that the nuclear modulation cancels out after the division by the reference trace.Milikisyants et al. (2009); Astashkin (2015) We suggest using the 4p-RIDME sequence (second sequence in Figure 9), in which the ESEEM averaging is achieved by variation of the first inter-pulse delay, similar to the standard 5p-RIDME.(Keller et al. (2016), see SI S7 for details) Another important issue is the spectrometer dead time that prevents data acquisition at short delays t (t < 200 ns at Q-band spectrometers).
 Due to this, additional uncertainties of the trace normalization can be anticipated.
-This problem is mitigated by remote detection (3pRD-RIDME, the third sequence in Figure 10).
+This problem is mitigated by remote detection (3pRD-RIDME, the third sequence in Figure 9).
 The principle is to apply a mw-pulse with an orthogonal phase at the centre of the echo and thus rotate the magnetization vector to the z-axis (i.e. convert coherence to polarization).
-The length of the - 510 magnetization vector does not change and is read out by the last two pulses.
+The length of the magnetization vector does not

+515 change and is read out by the last two pulses.
 The longitudinal waiting time d{wait} needs to exceed the spectrometer dead time, but should be short enough so that electron longitudinal relaxation is negligible.
 The experimental traces of 3pRD-RIDME were measured with $d{wait} = 1 \ \mu s$.
 The delay in the read-out block may be as short as is allowed by the instrumentation.
 The remaining dead time, in this case, is determined by the properties of the mw-amplifier, namely, the minimal separation time when pulses do not interact with each other.
-The travelling-wave tube (TWT) amplifier, available to - us, allowed for a pulse separation of 32 ns.
-We also demonstrate experimentally (see SI Section S6) by comparing 3p-RIDME 515 and 3pRD-RIDME that the remote detection block does not distort the ih-RIDME data.
+The travelling-wave tube (TWT) amplifier, available to us, allowed for a pulse

+- 520 separation of 32 ns.
+We also demonstrate experimentally (see SI Section S6) by comparing 3p-RIDME and 3pRD-RIDME that the remote detection block does not distort the ih-RIDME data.
 Since the trace decay in ih-RIDME is usually slower than in PDS techniques, the dead-time reconstruction should be more reliable in this case and it can be achieved by extrapolation.
 We also considered a variable-time RIDME sequence proposed in Ref.
-Wort et al. (2023) (fifth sequence in Figure 10).
+Wort et al. (2023) (fifth sequence in Figure 9).
 The detection principle exploits a single π -pulse to refocus the virtual echo.
-The delay dx is fixed and it should be chosen larger than d_1 due to a crossing echo that is not eliminated by a standard 8-step phase cycling protocol.
+The delay dx is fixed and it should be chosen larger than d_1 due - 525 to a crossing echo that is not eliminated by a standard 8-step phase cycling protocol.
 The advantage of this experiment is that it provides both dead-time-free measurement and an option for ESEEM averaging.
 We refer to this experiment as 5pVT-RIDME.